-Loans and advances where the counterparty has failed to make contractual payments and payments are less than 90 days past due, but it is expected that the full carrying value will be recovered when considering future cash flows, including collateral.
+Loans and advances where the counterparty have failed to make contractual payments and payments are less than 90 days past due, but it is expected that the full carrying value will be recovered when considering future cash flows, including collateral.
 Ultimate loss is unlikely but could occur if adverse conditions persist.

-Loans with renegotiated terms
+Loans with Renegotiated Terms